 both to have scroll snapping work along both axes.

 mandatory keyword tells the browser whether the content has to snap to a certain point, no matter where the scroll is.
 The

-mandatory gives a very consistent experience — you know that the browser will always snap to each defined point.
-This means you can be confident that something you expect to be at the top of the screen will be when scrolling finishes.
+mandatory creates a very consistent scrolling experience — you know the browser will always snap to each defined point.
+This means that you can be confident that something you expect to be at the top of the screen will be there when scrolling finishes.
 However, it can cause problems if the content is larger than you expect — users may find themselves in the frustrating position of never being able to scroll and view a certain point in the content.
 Therefore, the use of

 proximity to see the effect this has on the scroll experience.

 overflow-y: scroll; are set on the scroll container.